turingschool/md_launch_curriculum/lessons/mod1/IntroToIDE.md

 ### Anatomy of Visual Studio
 There is a lot that we will be using in Video Studio over the coming months.
 We are going to focus on 4 features today:
-    * Solution Explorer
+- Solution Explorer
-    * Code Editor
+- Code Editor
-    * Run/Debug Functions
+- Run/Debug Functions
-    * Build/Debugging Output
+- Build/Debugging Output

 ![](/images/Mod1/ideanddebugging/AnatomyOfVisualStudio.png)

 **Code Editor**: This is where you will write and edit code.

 **Solution Explorer**: From here, you can navigate between different files in your program.
 This is also where you can see different aspects of the project setup.
 We will explore more about project setup in later lessons.

 **Build/Debug Output**: When you run your project, the first thing that will happen is that the project will be **built**.
 Building is the process that .NET uses to compile our code into Computer Language.
 If there are any errors during the build process, they will be displayed here.
 Similarly, if we are **debugging** our program with breakpoints, we will see related information here - more on that later in the lesson!

-**Run/Debug**: The filled green 'play' button is how we will execute (run) our programs.
+**Run/Debug**: The filled green `Play` button is how we will execute (run) our programs.
 You can also use the keyboard shortcut `F5` to run a program.

 If at any point, your solution explorer our output panes disappear, you can use the `View` options to show them again.